MichaelBoegner/interviewer/README.md

 - **Maintainability**: Modular code structure with reusable components

 ## 🎥 Recorded Demo
-- The frontend is located here.
-However, due to the costs involved with calls to OpenAI, I have opted to provide a recorded demo in lieue of open access.
+- The frontend is located here: [https://github.com/michaelboegner/interviewer-ui](https://github.com/michaelboegner/interviewer-ui).
+- However, due to the costs involved with calls to OpenAI, I have opted to provide a recorded demo in lieue of open access.
-- That being said, if you wish to request a live demo of the app, I will be happy to facilitate that.
+- Live demonstrations are available upon request.

 ## 🏗 System Architecture